Xkernel: Principled Performance Tunability of Operating System Kernels

 \minisec{Reusable static processing for fast policy update} \sysname incurs a one-time offline cost per \perfconst for kernel build, symbolic execution, and analysis.
 The resulting artifact (\xktable) enables millisecond-scale {\it in-situ} updates and is reusable across all future values and policies.
 In contrast, live patching or source-code modification requires kernel rebuilding and rebooting for every change.

-\minisec{Decoupling version atomicity and side-effect safety} \sysname ensures version atomicity with correctness guaranteed by symbolic state expressions, when transiting from the original value to the new one. \sysname also offers side-effect safety based on safe spans that encapsulate all effects of the original value.
+\minisec{Decoupling version atomicity and side-effect safety} \sysname ensures version atomicity with correctness guaranteed by symbolic state expressions, when transitioning from the original value to a new one. \sysname also offers side-effect safety based on safe spans that encapsulate all effects of the original value.
 The safety of transition is supported for both per-thread and multi-threading.

-\minisec{Encapsulated kernel writes; free reads} To allow user-written policy programs (X-tunes) to update \perfconst{} values, \sysname{} provides a simple, safe API.
+\minisec{Encapsulated kernel writes; free reads} To allow user-written policy programs (Xk-tunes) to update \perfconst{} values, \sysname{} provides a simple, safe API.
 Writes to kernel state are protected and only done by \xkruntime{}.